 If you’re heading up to the Plain of Jars, the morning market in Phonsavan is well worth a visit.

 Vendors stream in before dawn by foot.
 Others come from across the Mekong by riverboat, hauling their wares up the steep, muddy riverbank.
 By mid- to late-morning, they’re gone again until tomorrow.

 If you’re after fresh fruit and vegetables, Mekong river fish, seaweed sheets, rice and grains, or fish wrapped in banana leaf ready to throw on the steamer, this is the place.
-And if you’re feeling adventurous, you can even give barbecued bamboo rat a try.
+And if you happen to have a craving for barbecued bamboo rat, you’re in luck!

 Photos of Luang Prabang’s Morning Market